clmay/talks/pom-composition-fixtures/slides.md

   // ...
 });
 ```
-The `page` object is a fixture that Playwright provides for us, free of charge!
+The `page` object is a fixture that Playwright provides for us, free of charge.

 <!-- "Think of fixtures as something you have to hook your tests up to in order to run."
 Just like lighting: you plug the lightbulb into the fixture.
 Also helps you think about setup: you need the right kind of wiring, switch, state, etc. -->